martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 YAML files work also with sections and keyword/value pairs.

 - TOML files are a bit more recent than the other ones but start to be widely use in Python (a simple example is the setup.py file for installation that became a pyproject.toml file in the last years).
 They allow structure and data formats.
 They are quite similar to INI files for the syntax.
+It is worth mentioning that the library [tomllib]() is part of the Python standard library from python versoin 3.11.

 ```
 [section1]